n1xuy/n8n-nodes-mi2u/README.md

 # n8n-nodes-mi2u

 This is an n8n community node.
-It provides a set of nodes to interact with the Mi2u service, allowing you to manage inboxes and messages programmatically.
+It provides a set of nodes to interact with the Mi2u service, allowing you to automate your invoice and send to ICS for LHDN process.

 [n8n](https://n8n.io/) is a fair-code licensed workflow automation tool.